 Our oral and maxillofacial surgeon is surgically trained in a hospital-based residency program for a minimum of four years after graduation from dental school.
-Our specialists have trained alongside medical residents in internal medicine, general surgery, and anesthesiology, and spend time in otolaryngology (ear, nose, and throat), plastic surgery, emergency medicine, and other specialty areas.
-The highest trained professionals take care of your oral surgery in TX.
+Our specialists have trained alongside medical residents in internal medicine, general surgery, and anesthesiology and spend time in otolaryngology (ear, nose, and throat), plastic surgery, emergency medicine, and other specialty areas.
+The highest trained professionals take care of your oral surgery.

-In addition, our surgeons have training in all aspects of sedation and dental anxiety, including local anesthesia, oral sedation, IV sedation, and general anesthesia.
+Our surgeons have training in sedation and dental anxiety, including local anesthesia, oral sedation, IV sedation, and general anesthesia.

 Our specialists also received training in airway management, endotracheal intubation, establishing and maintaining intravenous lines, and managing complications and emergencies that may arise during the administration of anesthesia.